 With the breakdown of our communities and families people often think that emptiness is a modern problem.
 But though emptiness is more obvious today, it is really an age-old problem.

 Long ago a very wise man wrote a book called Ecclesiastes.
 He, too, had been hounded by emptiness.
-He built houses, had great gardens, pools, herds and flocks.
+He built houses and had great gardens, pools, herds and flocks.
 He collected huge treasures of gold and silver, musical instruments and every prized possession imaginable.
-He had many wives and attained great power and honor.
-He wrote wise sayings, grieved over oppression and saw that death eventually takes everyone.
-After experiencing everything a person could want, he summed up his feeling with these startling words: "Vanity of vanities, all is vanity."
-The word "vanity" literally means wind or emptiness.
+He had many wives, and attained great power and honor.
+He wrote wise sayings, grieved over oppression, and saw that death eventually takes everyone.
+After experiencing everything a person could want, he summed up his feeling with these startling words: “Vanity of vanities!
+All is vanity” (Ecclesiastes 1:2).
+The word “vanity” has a wide range of meaning.
+It often means wind or emptiness.
+But a more basic meaning is “not the way it ought to be.”
+Emptiness comes from things being out of whack.
 Nothing under the sun could give this man meaning in his life.
+Things are just not the way they should be.

 Why?
 What causes this emptiness?
-The absence of God in our lives, due to our sin.
-Ecclesiastes concludes with the only way to fill the emptiness: "Fear God and keep his commandments, for this is the whole duty of man."
+According to God’s Word, the absence of God in our lives, due to our sin, is what has caused life to be full of injustice, frustration and emptiness.
+So, all that goes on “under the sun” is displeasing to God.
+Ecclesiastes concludes with the only solution to this problem: “Fear God and keep his commandments, for this is the whole duty of man” (Ecclesiastes 12:13).

 Unfortunately, ever since the first man, Adam, chose to find his meaning and purpose without God, every one of us seeks to do the same.
 But originally we were created to have a living relationship with him.
 God alone is the source of meaning in life.
-He alone can fill the emptiness.
+He alone can fill the emptiness and right the injustices.
 He alone can bring genuine fulfillment to our work and relationships.
+He alone can make things right, the way they ought to be.
+But how can this be achieved?

 Because of our quest to live and find meaning without God, he had to visit us to turn us from our folly.
-That is why he sent his only Son Jesus Christ to earth.
-By dying on the cross and being forsaken by God he experienced the emptiness of life and death without Godin our place.
-The Bible describes hell as "outer darkness" (Matt.
-22:13).
+That is why he sent his only Son, Jesus Christ, to earth.
+By dying on the cross and being forsaken by God, he experienced the emptiness of life and death without God, in our place.
+The Bible describes hell as “outer darkness.”
 This is the emptiness of eternity without God.
+This is where our injustice, which is at the root of all that is wrong with the world, is dealt with.
+On the cross Jesus took the punishment due to sinners upon himself so that whoever believes in him will be considered righteous in the eyes of God.

 But the great question you must answer is: “Will I continue to seek meaning in my life without God?”
 If you answer yes, you will one day enter the unspeakable horror of “outer darkness” and eternal emptiness, because this is your way of life now.
 If you answer no and turn away from your sin to your Creator through Jesus Christ the God-man, you will have a life full of meaning that will last forever.